StuartRiffle/ragtag-tiger/README.md

 - lines starting with # are considered comments and ignored
 ```
 # debug_server.args - example response file
+# These comments are on their own lines, so they're FINE

 --llm-provider
-    # This comment on on its own line is FINE
-    llamacpp   # This one beside an argument is INVALID
+llamacpp        # This trailing comment is INVALID  <---

-# Indentation of arguments (or lack thereof) is ignored...
+# Indentation is ignored...
 --llm-model
-D:\models\...but spaces inside arguments are honored without quotes.gguf
+    D:\models\...but no quotes are needed.gguf
 ```

 To use the response file, pull it in with `@` on the command line (the file extension doesn't matter).
 This is equivalent to typing the same arguments by hand: